Masters of Studio Glass: Richard Marquis

 Richard Marquis, a self-described glassblower and collector of beat-up, vintage objects, has had an extraordinary influence on the development of contemporary studio glass in America and around the world.
 As an artist, he is admired for his understanding of color and form as well as for his humor and willingness to experiment.
 As a glassblower, he has influenced an entire generation of artists working in glass who aspire to his technical mastery and the originality of his vision.

-A special exhibition of 30 objects by Marquis will open at The Corning Museum of Glass on February 16, 2013 and run through February 2, 2014.
-The objects in the exhibition span 45 years of Marquis’s career from 1967 to 2012, and all of the works presented are drawn from the Museum’s collection.
+A special exhibition of 30 objects by Marquis was held at The Corning Museum of Glass from February 16, 2013 through February 2, 2014.
+The objects in the exhibition spanned 45 years of Marquis’s career from 1967 to 2012, and all of the works presented were drawn from the Museum’s collection.

 Cigar Bands, Bottle Tops, and Bowling Balls